The 17 Best Clarifying Shampoos to Beat Product Buildup

-If you know me, you know I'm a huge sucker for hair products, from leave-in conditioners to hair oils to curl-enhancing formulas.
-But in the midst of all these luxurious options and their propensity for hair growth, moisture, and other advantages, it's easy to forget about the bread and butter of haircare: Washing one's hair.
-And while we have a myriad of go-to shampoos and conditioners forever stocked in our bathrooms, sometimes we need something a little stronger to wash the buildup from products, sweat, and pollution from our strands.
-That's where clarifying shampoos come in.
+We collect hair products, from leave-in conditioners to hair oils and heat protectants.
+But when you're caught up in all of these luxurious offerings, it's easy to forget about the bread and butter of haircare: a simple wash.
+While we have a myriad of go-to shampoos and conditioners stocked in our bathrooms, sometimes we need something a little stronger to wash away the buildup from all those other products.
+That's where the best clarifying shampoos come in.

 "Clarifying shampoo is formulated to cleanse the hair and scalp of buildup and impurities," explains Gretchen Friese, a certified BosleyMD trichologist.
-Trichologists, by the way, are medical experts that specialize in hair and scalp health.
-Friese adds, that clarifying shampoos are "often used by people who are infrequent washers, swimmers, have problems with oily hair, or simply want to refresh their scalp."
+The expert notes that clarifying shampoos are "often used by people who are infrequent washers, swimmers, have problems with oily hair, or simply want to refresh their scalp."

-Celebrity hairstylist Cynthia Alvarez agrees, noting that clarifying shampoo is especially helpful for those who use a lot of styling products.
-"Clarifying shampoos use a unique formula that works like a magnet to attract dirt, dissolve it, and flush it away with water," she says. "[Clarifying shampoo] is specifically formulated to clear buildup and remove any residue from styling products.
-It prevents bacterial buildup on the scalp, creates volume, thoroughly removes buildup, restores your hair’s PH, and prepares your hair for coloring services."
+Celebrity hairstylist Cynthia Alvarez agrees, noting that clarifying shampoo is especially helpful for those who use many styling products.
+"Clarifying shampoos use a unique formula that works like a magnet to attract dirt, dissolve it, and flush it away with water," she says.
+"They're specifically formulated to clear buildup and remove any residue from styling products.
+It prevents bacterial buildup on the scalp, creates volume, thoroughly removes buildup, restores your hair’s PH, and prepares hair for coloring services."

 How Often to Use a Clarifying Shampoo

-For swimmers specifically, as well as those with oily scalps or who don't wash their hair often, Alzarez recommends using a clarifying shampoo regularly, though all people should limit their use of it to "at most, once a week."
-Dr. Friese agrees, advising that people who merely have oily hair use it "about every third wash to help remove oily buildup on the scalp."
-For those who have naturally dry hair, meanwhile, Alvarez suggests only using it as needed.
+For swimmers, people with oily scalps, and those who don't wash their hair often, Alzarez recommends using a clarifying shampoo regularly.
+Friese agrees, advising people who merely have oily hair to use it about every third wash.
+If you have naturally dry hair, use it only as needed.

 Meet the Experts